 Clergy: Scheduled to visit on Sundays from 7:00 a.m. till 9:00 a.m. and Wednesdays from 5:00 p.m. till 7:00 p.m.
 Clergy may also be authorized to visit specific inmates at any time when deemed appropriate and approved by the supervisor on duty.

-Attorneys: May consult with their clients whenever necessary circumstances permitting.
+Attorneys: May consult with their clients whenever necessary if circumstances permit.

 Rules for Visiting